akisma/pioneer-vision/README.md

 - **Tailwind CSS** for rapid UI development
 - **Vite** for fast development and building
 - **Lucide React** for beautiful icons
+- **Docker** for containerized deployment and development consistency

 ## 📞 Support